 |Students from high income countries outside of the UK||conference fee waiver||discounted rate for conference fees|

 |Students and early career researchers* from LMIC||conference fee waiver and 3 nights of accommodation||conference fee waiver|

 *early career researchers are defined as up to 8 years from the date of PhD

 The deadline for registration is 16 May 2019.
 Please register online here

 The conference fees are:

 *Please see the travel bursaries and financial support table above for eligibility for subsidised rate.

 A password will be required in order to book at the subsidised rate.
-If you are offered a bursary you will be sent the password in the confirmation email.
 If you are a student, please contact us to ask for the password.